 Read more: Canon Rebel SL3 / EOS 250D review

 Canon has deliberately built the EOS Rebel T100 (EOS 4000D) down to a price, and we think they might have taken the cost cutting a fraction too far.
-It's a decent camera, but only if you can get it for a lot less than the Nikon D3500, above.
+It's a decent camera, but only if you can get it for a lot less money than the Nikon D3500 (above).
 The Canon is well suited to beginners, with the same ‘intelligent’ full auto shooting mode and feature guide as you’ll find in pricier Canon cameras.
 The ‘Quick’ menu is typically intuitive, and there are plenty of scene modes as well as more advanced shooting modes.
 There’s also a Creative Auto mode to help you progress from ‘basic zone’ to ‘creative zone’ modes.
-The 18MP image sensor is a little lacking in megapixels compared with most current DSLRs, though, and there are more serious cutbacks in other areas.
+The 18MP image sensor is a very old design and a little lacking in megapixels compared with most current DSLRs, though, and there are more serious cutbacks in other areas.
 We wouldn’t expect a touchscreen at this price, but the rear LCD is disappointingly small and low-resolution.
 Ultimately, it’s a very basic camera but the best DSLR to get if you just want to dip your toe in the photographic water and spend as little cash as possible.

 Read more: Canon EOS Rebel T100 / 4000D review

 Which of the best DSLRs for enthusiasts you pick will depend highly on your budget.
 Accordingly, we've kicked off this enthusiast's section with APS-C cameras because they provide excellent image quality, features and performance at a very affordable price point.
 However, full-frame sensors provide a notable step up in image quality, so we've chosen some full-frame alternatives for photographers who prepared to spend a little more.